muromec/bandera-layout/README.rst

 =================

 For particular reason I don't like to look at *that* flag anymore.
-So I hacked my keyboard layout, changed it's name, flag and added missing Ukrainian-Cyrillic letters to it.
+So I hacked my keyboard layout, changed its name, flag and added missing Ukrainian-Cyrillic letters to it.

 .. image:: screen.png